ormf/cl-fourier-animation/README.md

 `(cl-fourier-animation:main)`

+On the bottom of cl-fourier-animation.lisp are a couple of commands commented out.
+You change between different shapes with `(set-shape *achtel-512*)`, `(set-shape *hessen-512*)` or `(set-shape *violinschluessel-512*)`.
+You can change the speed, and the maximum number of partials to be used and choose between differnet displaymodes of the rotating arrows.

-This is a first sketch.
-There are different display modes and other shapes can be added by extracting the points from an svg file (the parser and the fft analysis code is contained, although not thoroughly documented).
+Other shapes can be added by extracting the points from an svg file (see file "data.lisp").

 The advantage of this code is that being interactive zooming and animations for different display modes could easily get implemented.